bwreilly/garbage-images/garbage-today.md

 - Made a really basic indexer function in Lambda
 - Made an S3 bucket that fires events to that indexer
 - Hooked up an ElasticSearch service
-- Wrote the worlds simplest/dumbest SPA with `create-react-app`
+- Wrote the world's simplest/dumbest SPA with `create-react-app`

 ### The bad